alvinr/data-modeling/redis/state_machines/README.md

 print redis.hgetall("accounts:" + device_id)
 ```

 In order to track the activation token used by each application, we create a hash structure.
-This allows a simple keyed access, so we can directly access the entry for "NBCSports", without the need to iterate through a list.
+This allows a simple keyed access, so we can directly access the entry for "Olympics 2020", without the need to iterate through a list.
 As we can see in the ```do_activate``` function, we can directly access the correct item in the hash.
 Per the state diagram in Figure­-1, the activation is put in the "Waiting" state, ready for the next steps.

 When you run the code, you will see the following: